 In renal imaging, the balloon on a string sign refers to the appearance on IVU in ureteropelvic junction obstruction.
 It is seen due to the high and eccentric point of exit of ureter from a dilated renal pelvis.

-Balo concentric sclerosis (BCS) is a rare demyelinating disease, considered a subtype of multiple sclerosis 1.
+Balo concentric sclerosis (BCS) is a rare and severe monophasic demyelinating disease, considered a subtype of multiple sclerosis, appearing as a rounded lesion with alternating layers of hyper and hypoattenuation giving it a characteristic 'bullseye' or 'onion bulb' appearance 1,9.

 BALT lymphoma is an abbreviated term for bronchus-associated lymphoid tissue lymphoma.
 These neoplasms fall under the broader umbrella of mucosa associated lymphoid tissue (MALT) lymphomas.
 It is sometimes considered a type of primary pulmonary lymphoma.